abhinav4848/Obsidian-Medicine/disulfiram.md

 tags:
   - pharmacology
 ---
-Causes: flushing, headache, vomiting and palpitations when the patient drinks alcohol.
+Leads to: flushing, headache, vomiting and palpitations when the patient drinks [[alcohol]].
 # Disulfiram like reaction
 [[Metronidazole]].

-Cefoperazone #abx, a cephalosporin, is also associated with a disulfiram-like reaction to [[Alcohol]].
+Cefoperazone #abx, a cephalosporin, is also associated with a disulfiram-like reaction to Alcohol.